uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 Only `UPD <https://cphof.org/university/University%20of%20the%20Philippines%20-%20Diliman>`_ and `ADMU <https://cphof.org/university/Ateneo%20de%20Manila%20University>`_ have represented the Philippines in the ICPC World Finals several times.
 Other schools that regularly compete include ADNU, FEU, and UP Cebu.
 `Kevin Atienza <https://cphof.org/profile/codeforces:kevinsogo>`_ is the top Competitive Programmer in PH from UPD.
-If my recollection is correct, he has 'sogo' in his handle because Hotel SOGO sponsored their team way back.
+If my recollection is correct, he has 'sogo' in his handle because Hotel SOGO sponsored their teams way back.

 **Final Notes**

 After completing CMSC 123 and practicing regularly (1 to 2 hours a day), you can make progress on your own.
 Study more advanced algorithm design techniques and solve more complex problems.
 Test your skills in actual competitions.

 Competitive Programming is not for everyone.
-It requires passion, commitment, discipline, and focus.
+It requires passion, commitment, discipline, focus, and lots of free time to waste.
 While you're at it, enjoy and have fun!

 For more information, check this `repo <https://github.com/uplb-eliens/awesome-competitive-programming>`_.